rafgraph/rollpkg/README.md

 dist
 ```

-**Create an `index.ts` or `index.tsx` entry file in the `src` folder.** This entry file is required by `rollpkg` and it is the only file that has to be TypeScript, the rest of your source files can be JavaScript if you'd like.
+#### Create an `index.ts` or `index.tsx` entry file in the `src` folder
+This entry file is required by `rollpkg` and it is the only file that has to be TypeScript, the rest of your source files can be JavaScript if you'd like.
 Note that you can write your entire code in `index.ts` or `index.tsx` if you only need one file.

 ```
 package-name